thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	EntityGenerator.name,

 15.5.
 Now run the build script and refresh the browser.
 Accelerate to the right and just cruise for a while.
-You'll see raiders start to arrive one by one, at random places at the top of the screen.
-Each raider will pick out a habitat, descend on it, and carry it back off the top of the screen.
+You'll see enemies start to arrive one by one, at random places at the top of the screen.
+Each enemy will pick out a habitat, descend on it, and carry it back off the top of the screen.
 If you wait until the last habitat disappears, the lose message will appear.
-If you instead destroy all the raiders before all the habitats are carried off, the win message will appear.
+If you instead destroy all the enemies before all the habitats are carried off, the win message will appear.

 16. Adding Status Indicators
 ----------------------------

 16.1.
 We'll add some on-screen indicators to keep track of how the game's going.
-To start with, the indicators will show how many habitats and raiders there currently are, as well as how many ships the player has in reserve (though, as we haven't implemented any reserve ship functionality yet, initially that'll be zero).
+To start with, the indicators will show how many habitats and enemies there currently are, as well as how many ships the player has in reserve (though, as we haven't implemented any reserve ship functionality yet, initially that'll be zero).

 16.2.
 Still in the Player constructor, in the list of properties, add the following entries, adjusting commas as necessary: